Marketing Segmentation

 Activation Workshop

 Once the segmentation results are presented to internal executives and managers, it is often wise to follow with an Activation Workshop.
-This is a guided and moderated session that gives executive and managers the opportunity to brainstorm and explore how best to apply and use the segmentation results to improve marketing and new product planning.
+This is a guided and moderated session that gives executives and managers the opportunity to brainstorm and explore how best to apply and use the segmentation results to improve marketing and new product planning.

 Mapping of Segmentation Solutions